spicypark/Calculator/README.md

 # Welcome to CalculatorV2.0.0!
 ## DISCLAIMER
-This code is extremely old and has many redundancies and/or errors within it.
-It is runnable but there are many possible changes that could benefit its efficiency.
+Portions of this code are extremely old and may seem extremely redundant or erroneous, however, this program does work as intended.

 ## Version 2.1.0 is coming.
 CalculatorV2.1.0 will include an integrated conversion feature which will include various Metric to Imperial and Imperial to Metric conversions.
 Also included in this update will be a more readable user interface.
 Various performance changes may also be implemented.

-## Calculator Summary
+## Summary
 This calculator has two currently implemented modes: Arithmetic and Graphing.
 The Arithmetic mode has functions such as adding, subtracting, dividing, multiplying, and various circle and sphere calculations.
-The Graphing mode can graph four types of functions: Linear, Quadratic, Cubic, and Exponential.
+The Graphing mode can graph four types of functions: linear, quadratic, cubic, and exponential.

-***This is bold and italicized text***
+## Version Log
+- 4.16.2023 - Alpha
+- 4.19.2023 - Beta
+- 05.05.2023 - 2.0.0

-## Changelog
+## Potential Future Features
-- Alpha - 4.16.2023 - First iteration of the calculator.
-All code was in one class so it was not good.
-Only one operation was able to run before the program closed.
-- Beta - 4.19.2023 - Second iteration of the calculator.
-Code was organized into some questionable classes, code did not work and redundancies ran wild.
-Battery was implemented in this version.
-- 2.0.0 - 5.5.2023 - Third finalized version of calculator.
-Methods are now distributed in appropriate and somewhat not redundant classes and the Main class is simplified.

-### Sub header, will elaborate later

-> More features are planned such as
-> - Euler approximation
+- Euler approximation
-> - Simple derivatives
+- Simple derivatives
+- More graphing capabilities
-> - GUI features
+- GUI features
-> - Conversion feature (on the level of Arithmetic and Graphing) (tentative)
->
-> more block quotes